gavinmcfarland/plugma/packages/website/content/docs/1-plugin-manifest.md

 ## Manifest location

-You can configure the manifest by adding a `plugma.manifest` field to the `package.json` file or placing a `manifest.json` file in the project root.
+Configure the plugin manifest by adding a `plugma.manifest` field to the `package.json` file or placing a `manifest.json` file in the project root.

 ##### Example using package.json